lachlanmcdonald/magicavoxel-shaders/README.md

 ![Shader preview](/img/outline.png?raw=true)

 Replaces all voxels which match your selected color which are adjacent to another voxel of a different color.
+The outline color will be the provided `index`.
+Setting the index to `0` will remove the voxels.

-The outline is colored based on the provided `index`.
-Outline checks adjacent and diagonal neighbors, producing slightly thicker lines.
+`outline` checks adjacent and diagonal neighbors, producing slightly thicker lines when compared to `outline2`.

 <h3 id="outline2_shader">outline2</h3>